vyu821/world-happiness-analysis/README.md

 # World Happiness Report Analysis

-## Dutties of Elisa Sanchez in Segment 4
+## Duties of Elisa Sanchez in Segment 4

 1. Updated presentation design and added transition slides to improve presentation fluidity.
 Transition slides are slide 3, slide 4, slide 9, slide 11 and slide 15.
 Here's a screen shot of the template used for these slides: